BerdyPango/ddns-client-aliyun/README.md

-This client is for domain owners hoping to perform ddns to their domains registered in aliyun.
-Writen in python 2.7.
+This client is for Aliyun domain owners hoping to perform ddns.
+Written in python 2.7.

 ## Limitations
 This version of DDNS client only supports updating 'A' type dns record with IPv4.